What is learning analytics?

 Are the Tools Integrated into Canvas?

-Currently, Canvas Analytics is part of the Canvas interface.
+Currently, Course Analytics is part of the Canvas interface and Canvas Analytics Beta can be added to the navigation bar.
 Other learning analytics tools in development are expected to be integrated into Canvas.
-However, some learning analytics tools such as Pattern are available external to the Canvas course, and will not connect with Canvas in any technical way.
+However, some learning analytics tools are available external to the Canvas course, and will not connect with Canvas in any technical way.

 Who Can I Talk to For More Information?